AnimMouse/animmouse-website/content/post/my-asn-journey.md

 You can, but not a requirement.
 But some knowledge about networking and setting up a VPS is definitely needed.

 5. If I brought an IPv6 only VPS, how can I access it if my ISP does not have IPv6?\
 Use Cloudflare WARP.
-Or better yet setup Cloudflare WARP-to-WARP on your router.
+Or better yet setup Cloudflare WARP Connector on your router.

 ## Other useful resources